strenkml/Recommender/README.md

 - Display the recommended poster (if available).
 - Show the title, year, runtime, genres, and a short summary.
 - You can provide a rating from 1 to 10 using the rating buttons.
+- "Skip" button to move to the next recommendation.
+- "Block Item" button to never show this item again.
+- "Add to Plex Watchlist" button to add the item to your Plex watchlist.

 ### Rating Items